merlin2410/Customer-Crud/README.md

 # Customer Management CRUD Application
 ## Project Description
 This is a CRUD (Create, Read, Update, Delete) application for managing customer data.
 The application includes user authentication using JWT and integrates with a remote API to fetch customer data.
 The backend is developed using Spring Boot with a MySQL database, while the frontend is built using HTML, CSS, and JavaScript.
+The remote server is also created using Spring Boot and runs on port 8082.

 ## Features
 1. **Authentication**